BranchMetrics/ios-branch-deep-linking-attribution/README.md

 2. For test app, use "test" (without double quotes) for key, String for type, and your test branch key for value.

 ![Branch Multi Key Demo](docs/images/branch-multi-key-plist.png)

+#### URI Scheme Considerations

+The Branch SDK will pull the first URI Scheme from your list that is not one of `fb`, `db`, or `pin`.
+This value will be used one time to set the iOS URI Scheme under your Link Settings in the Branch Dashboard.

 For additional help configuring the SDK, including step-by-step instructions, please see the [iOS Quickstart Guide](https://github.com/BranchMetrics/Branch-Integration-Guides/blob/master/ios-quickstart.md).